ElizabethGLiz/PaypalTransactionsDataAnalysis2021/README.md

 # PaypalTransactionsDataAnalysis2021
 ## OVERVIEW
-The purpose of the project "2021 PayPal Transactions Data Analysis: Categorizing and Analyzing Spending Patterns" is to gain insights into the spending habits and patterns of a household or individual throughout the year 2021 based on PayPal transaction data.
+The overview of the project "2021 PayPal Transactions Data Analysis: Categorizing and Analyzing Spending Patterns" is to gain insights into the spending habits and patterns of a household or individual throughout the year 2021 based on PayPal transaction data.
 By categorizing transactions into meaningful groups such as services, healthcare, travel, lifestyle, and household expenses, the project aims to provide a comprehensive overview of where and how money was spent over the course of the year 2021.
 ## Data Source
 -  My family Paypal transaction data for the year 2021 (2021_PAYPAL.CSV)
 ## Data Processing and Data Transformation
 - Data Cleaning:
     - Handling Missing Values: Identifying and dealing with any missing or null values in the dataset.
     - Removing Unwanted Columns: Removing columns that are unnecessary or irrelevant for the analysis
-- Data ransformation:
+- Data Transformation:
     - Categorization: Assigning categories to transactions based on merchant names to classify spending into distinct categories such as services, healthcare, travel, lifestyle, and household expenses.
 ## Replicating the Analysis
  There is one  jupyter notebook, paypal_2021_demo.ipynb